rogerpence/generate-json-table-schema/README.md

 Given a database name, this program generates a Json document with the table's schema and several other schema-derived values.
 This Json document can then be used with a template engine to create various source files.
 My LibrettoX utility uses Python and Jinja2 templates to create Dapper models and other source from these schemas.

+> This version is constrainted to work with tables that have only one primary key.

 For example, for this SQL table:

 ```